 Smoke from a fire can contain several materials and chemicals.
 The main make-up of smoke includes carbon monoxide, carbon dioxide and particulates (microscopic material that was burned).
 Some chemicals that are commonly found within smoke include aldehydes, acidic gases, oxides, dioxins and metals.

 Since smoke and soot are in the air, additional damage can occur in areas that were not immediately affected by the fire.
-It’s best to get Fire Restoration services right after the incident so that the environment is not proliferated with harmful substances.
+It’s best to get a Fire Restoration service provider in Rochester, NY right after the incident so that the environment is not proliferated with harmful substances.

 We can have your aluminum or chrome shelving and appliances back to the state they were before being affected by the fire.
 We can also restore the condition of the tiles, carpets, glass, etc. with our various cleaning and restoring techniques.